 We strongly encourage everyone to purchase Travel Insurance which can cover trip cancellation, interruption, delay, baggage loss or delay, medical expenses, medical evacuation, repatriation and more.
 The wise traveler, while perhaps able to walk away from the non-refundable cost of an adventure, recognizes that travel insurance offers the best possible protection in the event of a sudden, unexpected illness or injury prior to or when traveling.
 Note that many of the insurance options can be purchased under one policy but some coverage may only be available if purchased within 14 days of making your trip deposit or if purchased as an upgrade to an existing policy rather than as a stand-alone option.

-Due to the remote nature of this particular program, we require everyone to purchase a medical evacuation policy with minimum coverage of $500,000.
+Due to the remote nature of this program, we require everyone to purchase a medical evacuation policy with minimum coverage of $500,000.